red-green-coding/object-mapper-benchmark/README.md

 They are threadsafe, if you do not change their configuration while using them.

 ## Why to reuse ObjectMapper instances

-Not reusing an ObjectMapper is less than ideal for two distinct reasons:
+When arguing for reusing the ObjectMapper, we usually stated two main reasons:

 - Creating the ObjectMapper itself is an expensive operation.
-TODO: why? maybe look at a  heap dump?
+Every instance requires a none trivial amount of internal state as seen in this screenshot taken from a debugger.
 <img src="object-mapper-memory.png" alt="object mapper inernal state" width="400"/>

-- The ObjectMapper employs reflection to seamlessly handle the serialization and deserialization of custom classes to and from JSON.
+- The ObjectMapper needs to examine every class (hierarchy) it wants to instantiate or that is a source for JSON.
-For instance, when it encounters a JSON object that needs to be mapped to a custom class, it must determine whether to utilize a constructor with parameters, a no-argument constructor with setter methods, or direct property access.
-Remarkably versatile as Jackson is, a combination of these approaches is perfectly valid as well.
-The key lies in its ability to construct a well-thought-out strategy for executing the actual mapping process.
-This entails a two-step process: first, it utilizes reflection to gather all properties, methods, and annotations.
+Therefor it employs reflection to find contructors, properties, methods and optional annotations.
-Subsequently, it assembles a mapping strategy.
+This information is then used to build a mapping strategy for serializing or deserializing.
-This strategy is then cached within the ObjectMapper instance.
+These two steps are none trivial and that is why the strategy is cached inside the mapper.
-Whenever the ObjectMapper needs to map a JSON object to the same class again, the strategy is already prepped and ready for deployment, resulting in optimized performance.
+Subsequent requests to de/serialize use the prepared strategy and are way cheaper.

 Both of these are performance concerns.
-If you use the ObjectMapper only sporadically, there's no need to be overly concerned (take a look at the absolute numbers in the benchmarks).
+If you use the ObjectMapper only sporadically, there's no need to be overly concerned.
-However, if you're dealing with high throughput, it's worth delving further into this topic.
-Avoiding these issues is straightforward and can lead to a significant boost in serialization speed (in our benchmarks, we observed a whopping 40-fold increase).
-So, read on if you're keen on not wasting CPU cycles and response delays.
+However, there are a lot of cases where the ObjectMapper is used quite often (e.g. in HTTP services might call it 2 times for every HTTP request).
+To actually validate our claims, we created a small benchmark.

 ## Benchmarks
-Source code of the benchmark: https://github.com/red-green-coding/object-mapper-tests

-The benchmarks are designed to give you a basic understanding of the performance disparities between reusing the ObjectMapper and generating a new instance for each call.
+The benchmarks are designed to give you a basic understanding of the performance (latency) disparities between reusing the ObjectMapper and generating a new instance for each call.
 They employ a relatively modest payload and do not take full advantage of the extensive Jackson features available for customizing the serialization process.
 In real-world situations, we anticipate the gap in performance to be even more pronounced.

-Payload used to serialize and deserialize
-//TODO: keep me up to date
+We use the following payload, with corresponding classes in Java:
 ```json
 {
   "some": "some",